pelegs/maths_lectures/README.md

-Presentations for the linear algebra (and calculus?) part(s?) of the CSM course (SoSe 20) in the B.Sc. program "Molecular Ecosystem Sciences" at the Georg-August-Universität in Göttingen, Germany.
+Presentations based on lectures I gave as part of the CSM course (SoSe 20) in the B.Sc. program "Molecular Ecosystem Sciences" at the Georg-August-Universität in Göttingen, Germany.